 The five minute rule states that if I commit myself to just five minutes a day on a certain task, amazing growth will happen.

-You may be thinking five minutes doesn’t sound like much and won’t move the needle and, on the surface, you could be right.
-But two things happen when I apply the five minute rule.
+You may be thinking five minutes doesn’t sound like much and won’t move the needle.
+On the surface, you could be right.
+But two very important things happen when I apply the five minute rule which nullify that concern.

 It lasts way longer than five minutes.

 A Body in Motion Stays in Motion

 Momentum is a beautiful thing.
 Once you get going on a certain task or project, you will often find yourself naturally wanting to do more.

 Sometimes, you might find you are simply able to do more and, since you’re already working on it, you might as well keep going.

 In either case, your five minute commitment has turned into much, much more and you barely even noticed it.

 For example, let’s say your five minutes is devoted to reading a book to expand your knowledge or skills.
 What happens if your five minutes are up while you are in the middle of a chapter?
 Chances are you will keep reading until you finish it.
 You can’t just stop in the middle, so you might as well finish what you started, right?